gdask/n_grams_detection/README.md

 #### Filters
 Bloom Filter:
-    It comes with a test @ /filter/bloom_testing that checks how many false positives we have for 1000 inserted elements and 10,000,000 checks.
-    In bloom_filter.h you can choose among 3 configurations for <b>k,m,n</b> and an option for the Mitzenmacher optimization that calls only two times the hash functions.
-    The best result comes from the third configuration with the optimization disabled.
+    It comes with a test @ /filter/bloom_testing that checks how many false positives we have in 1000 inserted elements and 10,000,000 checks.
+At file bloom_filter.h you can choose among 3 configurations for <b>k,m,n</b> and an option for the Mitzenmacher optimization that calls only two times the hash functions.Best result comes from the third configuration with the optimization disabled.
 If we have to insert more entities than <b>n</b> ,then we use more than in one bloom filter without a significant increase on false positive ratio.
+We used murmur3 as hash function at bloom filter implementation.
+Murmur3 is fast and has really good distribution and randomness, so its a good choice for a bloom filter.

+Pointer_set:
+    During the query execution,we could identify every unique n_gram from the pointer of its last trie_node.
+So we use that property to filter any duplicate n_gram in a query.
+Pointer set append has O(nlogn) complexity.
+Testing proved that pointer set is faster than bloom filter.
+So we end up use this than bloom filter.

+#### Hashtable:

+#### Top_K:

+#### Part 2 medium dynamic dataset:
+##### i7 @ 1,8 ghz & hdd:
+* Elapsed time without optimization: _ sec
+* Elapsed time with O3 optimization: _ sec
+##### i5 @ 2,4 ghz & ssd (on virtual machine):
+* Elapsed time without optimization: _ sec
+* Elapsed time with O3 optimization: _ sec
+#### Part 2 medium static dataset:
+##### i7 @ 1,8 ghz & hdd:
+* Elapsed time without optimization: _ sec
+* Elapsed time with O3 optimization: _ sec
+##### i5 @ 2,4 ghz & ssd (on virtual machine):
+* Elapsed time without optimization: _ sec
+* Elapsed time with O3 optimization: _ sec

+#### Part 1 small dataset:
-#### i7 @ 1,8 ghz & hdd:
+##### i7 @ 1,8 ghz & hdd:
 * Elapsed time without optimization: 3.913862 sec
 * Elapsed time with O3 optimization: 2.378355 sec

-#### i5 @ 2,4 ghz & ssd (on virtual machine):
+##### i5 @ 2,4 ghz & ssd (on virtual machine):
 * Elapsed time without optimization: 1.913981 sec
 * Elapsed time with O3 optimization: 1.291364 sec

-#### linux29.di.uoa.gr:
+##### linux29.di.uoa.gr (old machine):
 * Elapsed time without optimization: 1.501372 sec
 * Elapsed time with O3 optimization: 1.045464 sec